Answers to some of the most frequently asked questions about the new accounting standard Current Expected Credit Loss (CECL).

 CECL eliminates the requirement to defer the recognition of credit losses until a loss is probable; consequently, applying this model will result in earlier loss recognition.
 Federal regulators have indicated that they intend for CECL to apply to all depository institutions, regardless of asset size.

-The Current Expected Credit Loss model (CECL) standard, instituted by the Financial Accounting Standards Board, will take effect in January 1, 2020 for public financial institutions that are registered with the SEC, and in January 1, 2023 for all other institutions.
-Any financial institution can adopt the CECL standard early, beginning in 2019.
-Regardless, it is important to begin planning for the CECL transition immediately.
+The Current Expected Credit Loss model (CECL) standard, instituted by the Financial Accounting Standards Board, took effect on January 1, 2020 for public financial institutions that are registered with the SEC, and will take effect in January 1, 2023 for all other institutions.

 Learn more: FASB Proposed CECL Delay But No Time To Waste (BID Article)